Who Needs June Cleaver

 The Journey to Women's Suffrage

-Women's Suffrage in the United States was achieved through the convergence of many varied and winding paths.
+U.S. Women's Suffrage was achieved through the convergence of many varied and winding paths.
 Before the adoption of the U.S. Constitution, many women could vote, but by 1807 that right had been abolished in all states.
-In those early years of the 1800s, it was not considered appropriate for women to speak in public, and married women could not own property nor did they have rights to their wages if they worked, yet women were also believed to be the moral center of family life.
-This position led them to advocate for Abolition, Temperance, Dress Reform, Prison Reform, Property Rights, Free Love and Free Thinking, and Spiritualism, among others.
+In the early 1800s, it was not considered appropriate for women to speak in public, and married women could not own property nor did they have rights to their wages if they worked, while women were also believed to be the moral center of family life.
+This position led them to advocate for Abolition, Temperance, Dress Reform, Prison Reform, Property Rights, Free Love and Free Thinking, and Spiritualism.
 Even the 1890s Bicycle Craze played a role!
-From Seneca Falls to the adoption of the 19th Amendment on August 26, 1920, just 102 years ago, this presentation highlights how women came to voice, learned to organize, and eventually achieved Women's Suffrage (they called it Woman Suffrage) through decades of work and many, many intersecting movements, organizations, and events.
-Featured are a number of women who "rocked the vote" even before they could vote, such as, of course, Elizabeth Cady Stanton, Susan B. Anthony, and Alice Paul, but also Victoria Woodhull, Ida B. Wells, Lucy Stone, and Kentucky's own Laura Clay.
+From Seneca Falls to the adoption of the 19th Amendment on August 26, 1920, this presentation highlights how women came to voice, learned to organize, and eventually achieved Women's Suffrage through decades of work and many, many intersecting movements, organizations, and events.
+Featured are a number of women beyond Stanton and Anthony who "rocked the vote" even before they could vote, such as Alice Paul, Victoria Woodhull, Ida B. Wells, Lucy Stone, and Kentucky's own Laura Clay.

 Equipment needs: Projector, screen